 • Reena Shah, Head of Environment Statistics Section, UNSD

 • Satee Boodoo, Assistant Director of Statistics, CSO, Trinidad & Tobago Government

 Session 1: The DA12th project.
 A summary of the project's progress10:50 to 12:00

 - Georgina Alcantar, ECLAC Statistics Division▪ Introductory PresentationGeorgina Alcantar, ECLAC Statistics Division▪ DA 12 Project: Main resultsFrancisco Jimenez, ECLAC▪ Platform for resilienceJosé Luis Olarte, ECLAC▪ Visualisation exercices» Questions and Answers

 Session 2: Contributions of international partners.
-The perspective of our main partners12:10 a 13:00
+The perspective of our main partners12:10 to 13:00

 Session 3: Contributions of regional partners.
-The perspective of our main partners14:00 a 15:30
+The perspective of our main partners14:00 to 15:30